#1 Alternative to Meta Workplace.

 Participation is optional, but encouraged and supported by all levels of management.
 The goal: employees can get involved creatively, develop new ideas and work on a project with colleagues from different departments.
 At the end of the 24 hours, the teams present their projects to the rest of the company and the most innovative and successful projects are awarded prizes.

-Atlassian presents some of the projects on its website
+Atlassian presents some of the projects on its website:

 • Staff member Jonathon plugged in kegs of his home-brewed beer in the kitchen.